 - Focus Libguides/toolkits to be user friendly, accessible, and relevant to programs and assignments.

-- Obtain greater intellectual control of our unique collections, to reflect their richness and complexity.
+- Improve intellectual control, aka full discoverability, of our unique collections, to reflect their richness and complexity.
 (G1 G2 G4 G5 G8)

 - Enhance cataloging efforts to make collections available to the public and to use to populate digital presence; move Collection Services towards Metadata Services.
 (G8)